DaSH-Lab-CSIS/UnifyFL/contracts/README.md

 ## Overview

-The Solidity smart contracts used in the EkatraFL project that facilitate various functionalities of the orchestrator.
+The Solidity smart contracts used in the UnifyFL project that facilitate various functionalities of the orchestrator.

 ### 1. Registration.sol